smaurice101/readthedocs/docs/source/git.rst

 .. note::

    You can commit your code in the local and remote branches to ensure tightly controlled code changes.
-This is a important aspect of the TML Studio Studio (TSS) as    well, all **git pushes** can be done directly from the TSS.
+This is an important aspect of the TML Studio Studio (TSS) as    well, all **git pushes** can be done directly from the TSS.

 Push To and Pull From Local and Remote Github Branches